Introduction

 There are two methods for handling deferred revenue.

-Pair a Deferred Revenue template SPW line with a separate line that recognizes the income, either on a budget worksheet or on an SPW using the Standard Income/Expense template.
+Use the Deferred Revenue and Recognition template on the SPW to handle the deferred revenue and budgeted income in one step. | Pair a Deferred Revenue template SPW line with a separate line that recognizes the income, either on a budget worksheet or on an SPW using the Standard Income/Expense template. |

-This method allows you to specify monthly amounts if your revenue is not billed evenly across the year.
+This streamlined method allows you to assign a straight deferred revenue value monthly, quarterly, or annually. | This method allows you to specify monthly amounts if your revenue is not billed evenly across the year. |

 Use for deferred revenue billed in equal installments monthly, quarterly, or annually, for example:

-Use for deferred revenue not billed in equal monthly, quarterly, or annual installments, for example:
+| Use for deferred revenue not billed in equal monthly, quarterly, or annual installments, for example:

 Was this article helpful?